zmcartor/homestead-guide/old-docs-for-reference/main-wiki.rst/Glossary.rst

 -  **Contract**: an account which contains, and is controlled by, EVM code.
 Contracts cannot be controlled by private keys directly; unless built into the EVM code, a contract has no owner once released.
--  **Ether**: the primary internal cryptographic token of the Ethereum network.
-Ether is used to pay transaction and computation fees for Ethereum transactions.
+-  **Ether**: the primary internal cryptographic token of the Expanse network.
+Ether is used to pay transaction and computation fees for Expanse transactions.
 -  **Gas**: a measurement roughly equivalent to computational steps.
    Every transaction is required to include a gas limit and a fee that it is willing to pay per gas; miners have the choice of including the